Luna-devv/mellow-web/public/docs/passport.md

 The role members should recieve on join, this role shouldn't have write permissions in channels.

 ### 🔓 Verified role
-The role members should recive on verification success, this role should grand members access to channels.
+**Required!** The role members should recive on verification success.
+This role should have read and write access to all public channels.

 ### ⚙️ Failed verification action
 What should happen with the member if they fail verification.